 The lamination process used to create this synthetic flooring consists of four layers: The wear layer is an easy to clean surface which is also scratch and stain resistant.
 The decor layer is a high resolution printed image that can recreate the natural look of wood, tile or stone.
 The core layer gives laminate its structure and dent-resistant properties.
 And the backer layer, which provides additional support and stability.

 Although laminate is extremely durable, you still want to keep it clean and dry.
 Dirt and sand can scratch the surface over time, and standing water can seep through and cause the planks to swell and warp.
-If a section gets damaged, it cannot be refinished, and you will need to replace it.
 A quality underlayment is required to block moisture and to prevent a hollow sound when walking on laminate flooring.

 Vinyl is one of the most resilient, versatile and affordable flooring options you can buy.
 They come in tile, plank and sheet form and since it’s waterproof, it can be installed anywhere in your home.

 You’re missing out if you haven’t seen the latest advancements with vinyl flooring, especially vinyl tile.
 With 3D printing technology, today’s vinyl tile has the look and feel of real ceramic or stone tile, yet costs far less.
 Some varieties are designed to be laid end to end while others can be grouted like real ceramic or stone tiles, which gives you an even more authentic look.

 Another tile option is Vinyl Composition Tile or commercial VCT, which is designed for high-traffic areas and typically used in industrial settings.